-- Have youth write their own suggestions for future writing prompts and select a new one to share with the group each journal session. - Play instrumental music during journaling time to create a calming environment, which may help signal when youth should be focusing on their writing. - For more ideas, check out this Journaling Activity Guide.
+- Have youth write their own suggestions for future writing prompts and select a new one to share with the group each journal session. - Play instrumental music during journaling time to create a calming environment, which may help signal when youth should be focusing on their writing. - For more journal prompt ideas, check out this bookmark with prompts.